vislee/ngx_http_waf_module/README.markdown

 **context:** *http*

 Set the general rules.
 All of `http` containing `location` is visible.
-The rule format: `id:number strategy "s:$TAG:score,$TAG2:score" "z:zones" "note:message";`
+The rule format: `security_rule id:number strategy "s:$TAG:score,$TAG2:score" "z:zones" "note:message";`

 + id: the rules of the ID.
 + strategy: the rules of strategy.